collapsedonion/O-Language/O-Language-documentation/BASICS.md

 ## Documentation place holders

+Place holder may be combined with "or" or "and"

 + \[data-type\] (place-holder for data-type name)
 + <name> (place-holder for any-text)
 + \[body\] (place-holder for instructions)